 Related Documentation

-- LLM Judge Available Variables - Variables you can use in metric descriptions
+- Metric Variables - Variables you can use in metric descriptions

 - Creating Good Metrics - Complete guide for building high-fidelity metrics

-- Python Metric - Write custom evaluation logic in Python
+- Python Metric - Write custom evaluation logic in Python, including audio-based evaluation

 - Pre-defined Metrics - Generic metrics provided by Cekura